ZMGarcia03/Capacitance-HTML/README.md

 3. Click "Calculate Capacitance".
 4. The result will be displayed as: `The needed capacitance value is: 0.000005 farads`.

+>[!NOTE]
-This HTML-based capacitor calculator provides a quick and easy way to determine the capacitance value required for your specific electrical circuit needs.
+>This HTML-based capacitor calculator provides a quick and easy way to determine the capacitance value required for your specific electrical circuit needs.

+>[!WARNING]
+>This project is protected under [MIT License](LICENSE).